 What was it like to make the next Plumb album, “candycoatedwaterdrops”?

-By "candycoatedwaterdrops", I was actively producing other people's albums, and I was very ambitious.
-My manager would always sit me down before every project, and ask "What do you want to do on this record that you've never done before?", and I said "Record the London Symphony Orchestra".
+By the time we did “candycoatedwaterdrops”, I was actively producing other people’s albums, and I was very ambitious.
+My manager would always sit me down before every project, and ask “What do you want to do on this record that you’ve never done before?“, and I said “Record the London Symphony Orchestra“.
 So we did.
-I also wanted record in a new environment, so we booked Tayha Studios, which was Amy Grant's personal studio.
-She had a large parcel of land with fields, horses, ponds, that kind of thing, including a barn with a studio in it, which we used for 2 months.
-It was really cool place to work at.
-Because of the availability space, we recorded the drums outdoors.
+I also wanted to record in a new environment, so we booked Tayha Studios, which was Amy Grant’s personal studio.
+She had a large parcel of land with fields, horses, ponds, that kind of thing, including a barn with a studio in it, which we used for two months.
+It was a really cool place to work at, and because of the availability of space, we recorded the drums outdoors.

-I will say that by this time, the band had grown and more was expected in terms of having a single that could do well at radio and to have crossover appeal.
+I will say that by this time, the band had grown and more was perhaps expected to have a single that could do well at radio and to have crossover appeal.
 But our main focus was to do something ambitious.

 I have to ask about “Damaged”.
 Where did the synth arp come from?

-I'm pretty sure all the synth sounds on that track were made on my Juno 106.
-It's actually not an arpeggio.
+I’m pretty sure all the synth sounds on that track were made on my Juno 106.
+It’s actually not an arpeggio.
 It was played by hand, through a Roland tape delay, either a 201 or 301.
-The original sequence was very simple, 1/8 time, but it's the delays that give it its rhythmic cadence.
-I got that from listening to how U2's Edge applied dotted delays to his guitar.
+The original sequence was a very simple 1/8 note melody, but it’s the delays that give it the rhythmic cadence it has.
+I got that from listening to how U2’s The Edge applied dotted delays to his guitar.